zzzprojects/learn-orm/tutorials/ef-core-providers/sql-server/indexes.md

 Indexes are a common concept across many data stores, and data is stored in the form of records.
 Every record has a key field, which helps it to be recognized uniquely.

- - Indexing is a way to optimize the performance of a database by minimizing the number of disk accesses required when a query is processed.
+ - Indexing is a way to optimize a database's performance by minimizing the number of disk accesses required when a query is processed.
- - It is a data structure technique that is used to quickly locate and access the data in a database.
+ - It is a data structure technique used to quickly locate and access the data in a database.

 ## Indexing in EF Core

-By convention, an index is created in each property (or set of properties) that are used as a foreign key.
+By convention, an index is created in each property (or set of properties) used as a foreign key.

  - EF Core only supports one index per distinct set of properties.
  - If you use the Fluent API to configure an index on a set of properties that already have an index defined, either by convention or previous configuration, then you will be changing the definition of that index.
  - This is useful if you want to further configure an index that was created by convention.

-Indexes cannot be created using data annotations, instead, you can use the Fluent API to specify an index on one or more columns.
+Indexes cannot be created using data annotations.
+Instead, you can use the Fluent API to specify an index on one or more columns.

 The following example specifies an index on a single column.